pkardas/notes/books/ddia.md

 - attach timestamp to each operation
 - preallocate blocks of sequence numbers (1-1000 for node A, 1001-2000 for node B, ...)

-Methods above allow to generate unique sequence numbers efficiently, but do not capture correctly the ordering of operations across different nodes.
+Methods above allow generating unique sequence numbers efficiently, but do not capture correctly the ordering of operations across different nodes.

 Lamport timestamp - method for generating sequence numbers that is consistent with causality.
 Every node keeps track of